 When I was in my twenties, I had no idea how anyone under the age of forty was able to save up for a down payment on a house.

 It was the early 2000s, townhomes were going for about $250,000-$300,000.
-I was making a great salary of $60,000/year but I had no idea how I was ever going to save the 20% I'd need for a downpayment.
-I would soon find out that the housing boom was fueled by people buying homes they couldn't afford, skirting on their down payment in favor or 2nd mortgages!
+I was making a great salary of $60,000 per year but I had no idea how I was ever going to save the 20% I’d need for a downpayment.
+I would soon find out that the housing boom was fueled by people buying homes they couldn’t afford, skirting on their down payment in favor of 2nd mortgages!

 Looking back, there were some strategies that I used and others I’d share with my younger self, if I had a time machine, and that’s what I’d like to share with you today.

 Calculate How Much You Really Need & When

 You can’t start saving unless you really know how much home you can afford and when you’ll want to buy it.